davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-wood-ones-may-19-2026.md

 ---
-title: I've been doodling on chunks of scrap wood for fun.
+title: I’ve been doodling on chunks of scrap wood for fun.
 date: 2026-05-19T00:00:00
 excerpt: When I did that art show a few weeks ago, I wished I had some small, quickly produced art to sell, or even give away.
 These are appropriate business cards for me.
 image: /static/img/karaoke/abracadabra-wood-may-19-2026.jpeg